 There were no clear thresholds that emerged from the assessment.
-However, the analysis of several of the disciplines was hampered by a lack of baseline information.
+However, the analysis of several of the disciplines was hampered by a lack of baseline information, as well as a lack of prior industry experience of multi-device arrays.
+Therefore, the REA has concluded that the cumulative effects of multiple devices, or multiple arrays, are unknown at present.